rogeriotaques/vue-start-kit/readme.md

 ## Contributing

-Contributions are _very_ welcome and are expected to be made through [pull requests](https://github.com/AbtzLabs/vue-start-kit/pulls).
+Contributions are _very_ welcome and are expected to be made via [pull requests](https://github.com/AbtzLabs/vue-start-kit/pulls).
 As for now, I don't have any contribution guidelines in place, so, please don't be evil. 😉

 You can simply start by:

 1. Forking this repository;
 2. Changing and implementing what you think necessary;
-3. Implementing the unit tests (with [Jest](https://jestjs.io/));
 4. Submitting a pull-request.

+There are a few more ways for you to contribute to this project:

+- Be my reviewer.
+Check my code and suggest improvements
+- Be my sponsor with a single contribution of [$2.50](https://paypal.me/abtzlabs/2.5USD), [$5](https://paypal.me/abtzlabs/5USD) or [$10](https://paypal.me/abtzlabs/10USD) (via Paypal)
+- Be my boss 😬, with a monthly [sponsorship](https://github.com/sponsors/rogeriotaques) (via Github)

 ## Unit tests

-The unit tests are written using `Jest` and they can be found in `src/__test__`.
+The unit tests are written in `Jest` and they can be found in `src/__test__`.

-Run the following command to start executing the existing tests:
+Run the following command to start the tests:

 ```sh
 $ yarn unit   # or npm run unit